hareeshi/ecs-scheduled-task-concurrency/README.md

 # How to Deploy the Solution

 1. Upload the State Machine Definition to an S3 bucket.
-2. Edit the Cloudformation template to change the event schedule, if needed.
-(You can also configure this as a parameter for the CF stack)
+2. Edit the Cloudformation template to change the event schedule and concurrency limit, if needed.
+3. Review the IAM policies defined in the CF template and see you can further lock it down to specific resources
-3. Create a CloudFormation stack with the template.
+4. Create a CloudFormation stack with the template.
 Provide relevant inputs, while creating the stack.

-You will also be providing the task concurrency limit as part of CF parameters
+# Todo
+List of features to add
+1. Add Concurrency Limit as a CF parameter
+2. Add a configure wait and retry RunTask flow to the state machine
+3. Tighten the IAM roles

 # Alternate Approaches

 This solution focuses on how to achieve concurrency limits with ECS Scheduled Task feature.
 You can also achieve the same using AWS Batch, which is a fully managed service for running batch workloads.
 AWS Batch, behind the scenes, uses Amazon ECS for job orchestration.